-- Once the job description has been approved for advertisement by the administration, a search committee shall be formed, the size of which shall be determined by standard university policy.
+- 1. Once the job description has been approved for advertisement by the administration, a search committee shall be formed, the size of which shall be determined by standard university policy.
 Members of the department may submit their names for nomination to search committees.
 If more members are nominated than are required on the committee, then an election shall take place.
 Members of the department shall vote by secret ballot and the department chair shall tally the votes.

-Note: While the contract requires a secret ballot in this instance it is agreed that if a verbal resolution may be reached we will not require a secret ballot. - 2.
+Note: While the contract requires a secret ballot in this instance it is - Note: While the contract requires a secret ballot in this instance it is agreed that if a verbal resolution may be reached we will not require a secret ballot. - 2.
 Once constituted, the search committee shall elect its' own chair.
 The search committee chair shall be responsible for communication with the members of the department, the department chair and the administration.
 The search committee chair shall ensure that the committee adheres to all university procedures. - 3.
 In compliance with appropriate university and collective bargaining requirements, the search committee shall devise its own method of reviewing job applicants, identifying those applicants to be interviewed, and gathering feedback regarding interviewed candidates from members of the department.